 Organizing Testing Documents

 TestLodge allows you to bring your entire team into the testing process.
 With no user limits, you can invite anyone from your team into TestLodge without worrying about additional user license costs.
-Additionally, you can configure custom permissions and roles for users; this allows you to give users access to only the projects and content they need to see, streamlining the testing process.
+Additionally, you can configure custom permissions and roles for users; this allows you to grant users access to only the projects and content they need to see, streamlining the testing process.

 TestLodge’s reporting capabilities go above and beyond what is possible with even the most sophisticated spreadsheets.
-At any point during or after the test run, you can view the results and filter by passed, failed, or skipped.
-You can pull reports on individual test runs and even filter by a time period.
+At any point during or after the test run, you can view the results and filter as passed, failed, or skipped.
+You can pull reports on individual test runs and even filter by time period.
 TestLodge also allows you to view a report on the most common passed, failed, and skipped test cases.
 It would take a significant amount of time and programming to replicate similar reports and data in a spreadsheet.

 Testing requires a process, but the process can be simple and lightweight.
 TestLodge gives you just the tools you need to manage, execute, and track your testing efforts.
 If you currently use a spreadsheet or find your current test case management tool too complicated, give TestLodge a try.
 See how you can improve your testing process and bring a more efficient and collaborative approach to your team.